zutshi/S3CAMR/README.md

     `python -O ./scamr.py -f ../examples/vdp/vanDerPol.tst -cn --refine model_dct`

 #####Reproducible output using seeds:
 S3CAM/R are random in nature.
-Their output can be made reproducible by using the same seed passed using the switch.<br> `--seed <integer>`
+Their output can be made reproducible by using the same seed passed using the switch.
+    --seed <integer>